Wolters Kluwer CCH Tagetik Positioned as a Visionary in Gartner Magic Quadrant for Cloud Financial Planning and Analysis Solutions

-CCH Tagetik, part of Wolters Kluwer Tax Accounting and a leader in global performance management software solutions, today announced that Gartner, Inc. has positioned CCH Tagetik in the Visionaries quadrant of its 2018 Magic Quadrant for Cloud Financial Planning and Analysis Solutions1.
-The reportstates that the Magic Quadrant for Cloud Strategic Corporate Performance Management has been renamed the Magic Quadrant for Cloud Financial Planning and Analysis Solutions.
+CCH Tagetik, part of Wolters Kluwer Tax & Accounting and a leader in global performance management software solutions, today announced that Gartner, Inc. has positioned CCH Tagetik in the Visionaries quadrant of its 2018 Magic Quadrant for Cloud Financial Planning and Analysis Solutions[1].
+The report states that the Magic Quadrant for Cloud Strategic Corporate Performance Management has been renamedthe Magic Quadrant for Cloud Financial Planning and Analysis Solutions.

 This annual Gartner report evaluates solution vendors based on their completeness of vision and ability to execute.
 Sixteen vendors were evaluated for the Magic Quadrant for Cloud Financial Planning and Analysis Solutions.